gitkathir/gitkathir/README.md

-this repository contains the files used for a git lesson
+yes its true. this repository contains the files used for a git lesson